 For this reason, I'd suggest you buy a used one, so someone else has done all the service for you.

-Yamaha Ténéré Alterative #4: The Suzuki V-Strom 650 XT
+Yamaha Ténéré Alternative #4: The Suzuki V-Strom 650 XT

-First, the specs, so you can compare them with the Yamaha Ténéré:
+First, the specs for the V-Strom 650XT, so you can compare them with the Yamaha Ténéré:

 - Engine: 645cc 90-degree V-twin